Azure/terraform-azurerm-avm-res-network-loadbalancer/examples/public/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Public Load Balancer \ Standard SKU example

-This deploys the module in its simplest form.
+This deploys the module as a common public load balancer quick start.

 ```hcl
 # THIS IS CURRENTLY WORKING